 Jiménez has served as the Winters Joint Unified School District Superintendent since July 2020, following the departure of former Superintendent Todd Cutler.

 Under her leadership Winters JUSD paved the way for students to return to school from the COVID-19 pandemic shutdowns.

 A community message was sent on behalf of the Winters JUSD Board of Trustees at 1 p.m. on Wednesday to announce Jiménez’s June departure.

-President Carrie Green confirmed the Trustees have a goal to secure an interim leader for the school district before Jiménez’s last day on June 23 to ease the transition in leadership.
+President Carrie Green confirmed the Trustees have a goal to secure an interim leader for the school district before Jiménez’s last day on June 23.

 The next regular Winters JUSD Board of Trustees meeting is scheduled for Thursday, June 9 at 6 p.m.